sdam-au/ASCNET/README.md

 # The Roman cult of Asclepius and the Antonine's Plague
 ## Purpose

-This repository serves as a supplementary material for the article "Popularity of the cult of Asclepius in times of the Antonine Plague: temporal modeling of the epigraphic evidence", currently under review (February 2022).
+This repository serves as a supplementary material for the article "Popularity of the cult of Asclepius in times of the Antonine Plague: temporal modeling of the epigraphic evidence".
 It contains scripts, data and figures.
 The scripts are in Python 3 programming language and have a form of Jupyter notebooks.
 All our analyses aim at being fully reproducible and we invite other scholars to reuse our code and data for their analyses.

 ---
 ## Authors
+* Tomáš Glomb
+* Vojtěch Kaše
-* anonymized
+* Petra Heřmánková

 ## License
 CC-BY-SA 4.0, see attached License.md

-## DOI
-[Here will be DOI or some other identifier once we have it]

 ---
 ## How to use this repository